carlosefonseca/aMunzee/README.md

 * The Map in munzee.com/map is totally fullscreen
 * The "Welcome back *user-name*" at the top of the page links the the public user page where the Captured Munzees are displayed

+## Install ##

+Open the .user.js file in Google Chrome, or other browser that has GreaseMonkey and enjoy.

 Some ideas I have:

 * Make the Map start at a position defined by the URL